ilytobias/Khan-Destroyer/README.md

 > [!IMPORTANT]
-> [!focusing on other things. will update probably september.]
+> [focusing on other things. will update probably september.]

 > [!IMPORTANT]
 > [Você fala protugeuese?](https://youtu.be/Sj4zYObsz9E)